lnvglr/character-diversion/character-diversion.md

 When I started with the design, opinions were merely comments, connected to glyphs and axes spectra.
 In the spirit of Jeff Atwood's comment about Stack Exchange (2013), I had to consider how this element needed to be designed.
 Should opinions be forced to be concise and efficient by limiting character count and the richness of the editor, reorganizing the ordering through a voting system?
 Or would this limit the liveliness of the discourse?

 Both approaches have arguments for them.
 What made me go for a design that urges opinions to be concise is the decision to move away from language-based discourse.
 When inspecting the opinions on a glyph, people should not have to read an essay on pros and cons, they should be able to see the points being made about certain design decisions.
-For this reason, opinions have a limited character count, a minimal editor (enriched by markdown, which I will elaborate on later) and the ability to simply vote opinions up or down.
+For this reason, opinions have a limited character count, a minimal editor (enriched by markdown, which I will elaborate on later), and the ability to simply vote opinions up or down.

 > »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal-to-noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
 That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)